-There is a position called the Burmese posture, in which the legs are crossed and both feet rest flat on the floor, one leg in front of the other.
+There is a position called the loose sitting, in which the legs are crossed and both feet rest flat on the floor, one leg in front of the other.

 Another position consists in kneeling.
 In this position, kneel with the legs together.
 The upper part of the body can be erect from knee to head, or the buttocks can be resting on the heels.

 If physical problems prevent sitting in any of the above positions, then sitting on a chair is also possible, but as a last resort to the above postures.
 Even sitting on a chair, the spine must be erect and the body comfortable.